stevenvergenz/html-palette/README.md

 *Default*: `false`

-When enabled, the picker trigger element's `background-color` style will be changed to the current selection color, with a checker pattern to indicate transparency if applicable.
+When enabled, the picker trigger element's `background` style will be changed to the current selection color, with a checker pattern to indicate transparency if applicable.

-### css (constructor option only)
+### css (offscreen only)

 *Type*: `String`